taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Majhee stares at the pouring rain outside, the streets below awash with sea water, lost belongings, and garbage.
 People with insufficient protection from the nitric acid heavy water are screaming and bleeding.
 After a long silence, Majhee speaks softly.

 Majhee: **"There is no more time left to buy.
-Even if we fix the leak, how will we transport a dying transgenic mouse through nitric acid rain and flood?"**
+Even if we fix the leak, how will we transport a dying transgenic mouse through nitric acid rain and flood*(cite)*?"**

-Majhee: **"Give her 20 microliters of NaP."**
+Majhee: **"Give her 20 microliters of NaP*(cite)*, and send all of our data to Sweden.
+Felix will have more time to experiment."**

-### Page 6
+### Page 7

-Majhee greets the older man with a hug and a kiss on the cheek.
+Majhee turns back to the rest of the room and greets the older man with a hug and a kiss on the cheek.
 He gives Majhee a tired smile.

 Majhee: **"Glad you're here, Demetrio, how are you?"**